Stefan765/touch-mediarr-card/README.md

-Mediarr for Home Assistant (Inspired by Upcoming Media Card) A comprehensive media management card for Home Assistant that brings together your media servers, management tools, and discovery services in one place.
+Mediarr for Home Assistant (Inspired by Upcoming Media Card) A comprehensive visual of the state of your media management for Home Assistant that brings together your media servers, management tools, and discovery services in one place.

 Support This Project
 If you find this project helpful, please consider supporting it.
 Your contributions help maintain and improve the project.
 Any support is greatly appreciated! ❤️ https://buymeacoffee.com/vansmak Thank you for your support!